PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 > We aim to make a decision within 48 hours of SuperDay - being decisive is important at this stage, as great candidates will probably be fielding multiple job offers.

 After a SuperDay, everyone involved in the day leaves their feedback on Ashby.
+This is hugely important to us in making a final decision so team members should make an effort in compeleting their feedback as soon as possible.
 If there are wildly different opinions, you should open an issue in `company-internal` to discuss.

-If a decision is made to hire, the People & Ops team will also open an issue in `company-internal` to give the team context about who the person is and why they were hired.
-It is helpful to include:
+If a decision is made to hire, the People & Ops team will open an onboarding issue once the candidate has accepted and James/Tim will share in our Monday All Hands Meeting a brief overview of the following:

-- Role background: what they will be doing, and a summary of the recruitment process (how long open for, no. of applicants etc.)
+- Who we ended up hiring and their background: what they will be doing, and a summary of the recruitment process (how long open for, no. of applicants etc.)
-- Who we are hiring: a brief intro
 - Why we are hiring them: feedback from the interview process, both positive and areas to improve
 - Start date and location
-- Share the output of their SuperDay (if it contains personal info, you can just share the task)
+- Share the output of their SuperDay (if applicable)

 If we don't make an offer, it's important to clearly outline to the candidate why that decision was made.
 Highlight what went well, but also mention specific points of improvement.
 Offer to schedule a call if they would like to discuss further.
 Make sure to leave the door open for the future so they can apply again in 12-18 months time as circumstances and people change.